ktomk/run-travis-yml/README.md

 * First error in script is annotated.
 If `TRAVIS_ALLOW_FAILURE` is `true` the annotation is a warning, not an error.
 Further, following output is folded to keep it better visible within the Github log viewer.
+* Run the `extra/plan` sub-action first to show the whole plan (incl. selected `run-job`), and a dry-run preview of the actionable `.travis.yml` run.
+Fast and lightweight to step into migrating to Github Actions.
 * Github has no allow-failure option when running action job steps.
 Luckily The ***Run .travis.yml Github Action*** has `TRAVIS_ALLOW_FAILURE`, see `inputs.allow-failure` as well.